Thomas Budgen (1675-1757) and Sarah Comber (1682-1758).

 The couple had at least nine children:

 - William Budgen (1707-1782), my 6th great-grand uncle.
 Baptised in St Margaret’s Church in West Hoathly, Sussex, on 25 September 1707, William married Elizabeth Farmer in the village on 1 June 1736 and was buried in West Hoathly on 30 April 1782.
 He’d obviously been reasonably successful in life as he left a will dated 29 January 1780 in which he was described as a yeoman (a term usually used to refer to a farmer who owned his own land) and bequeathed a significant amount of property.
 Curiously William left the majority of it to his youngest son rather than the eldest.
 In fact his eldest son William and his daughter Anne, wife of George Holman, both only received two shillings and six pence.
-His son-in-law and widower, John Young of West Hoathly, a hoop-maker who’d married his daughter Elizabeth, received the same amount.
+His son-in-law and widower, John Young of West Hoathly, a hoopmaker who’d married his daughter Elizabeth, received the same amount.
 He left his youngest son Thomas his freehold messuage and appurtenances – in effect his home and grounds – in West Hoathly.
 Thomas also received “that piece or parcel of freehold land containing by estimation one acre and a quarter more or less, adjoining to the lands of Sir Joseph Peake … and to the King’s Highway leading from Turners Hill to Horsted Green … now in my own occupation and which I purchased off my brother Richard Budgen and is situated lying and being in the parish of West Hoathly…”.
 Finally, William’s son Thomas received all of his father’s other goods, clothes and stock.
 John Howes, who has researched the Budgen family, believed that William lived at a property called Winhams.
 The couple’s children were:

-- Sarah Budgen (1739-1740) was baptised with her twin Mary in West Hoathly.
+- Sarah Budgen (1739-1740) was baptised with her twin Mary in West Hoathly and died the following year.

 - Mary Budgen (1739-1739).
 Sarah’s twin was born and died in July of 1739.

 - Richard Blaker (1738-1815).
 He lived and died in West Hoathly, marrying Hannah Creasy in the village in 1767.
+She died in 1795 and was buried in Ardingly, Sussex.
+I’ve found no baptism records for any children of the marriage.

 - John Blaker (1739-1810).
-He was buried in Ardingly, Sussex.
+He was baptised in West Hoathly and buried in Ardingly, Sussex.

 - Hannah Blaker (1747-1800) was baptised in West Hoathly and married Thomas Previtt in nearby Horne, Surrey, in 1766.
 They had children while he worked as a farmer.
 They were buried in Worth, Sussex – Thomas in 1818 after remarrying.